 Also known as belly or abdominal breathing, this technique focuses on filling the lungs fully by contracting the diaphragm rather than breathing shallowly in the chest.

 Diaphragmatic breathing increases oxygen absorption while activating the relaxation response.
-It’s especially helpful for reducing blood pressure.
+It’s beneficial for reducing blood pressure.

 4-7-8 Breathing

-This simple technique was popularized by Dr. Andrew Weil.
+Dr. Andrew Weil popularized this simple technique.
 It’s easy to remember and can be done anywhere.

 The prolonged exhale activates the parasympathetic system, while the counting provides a point of focus.
 This is excellent for acute stress relief.